danielabar/meblog/src/markdown/a-tale-of-rails-chatgpt-and-scopes.md

 # [ <Retrospective:0xb2faa0 id: 22, title: "My Project Sprint 2", status: "closed"> ]
 ```

-Since `where` always returns a relation (unlike `find_by` which returns the model instance), usage of this scope in application code will have to call `first` to get the model instance:
+Since `where` always returns a relation (unlike `find_by` which returns the model instance), usage of this scope in application code can call `first` to get the model instance:

 ```ruby
 # anywhere in service code that needs the one open retro